guatzin818/www/Experiments.md

 For speed comparison, we only run the training task, which is without any test or metric output.
 And we don't count the time for IO.

-Following table is the comparison of time cost:
+The following table is the comparison of time cost:

 | Data      |  xgboost| xgboost_approx |  LightGBM|
 |-----------|---------|----------------|----------|